-Netball is the most popular female sport in the UK, with over 61,000 affiliated members and at least one million women and girls playing netball every week.
-Netball is a fast, skilful team sport based on running, jumping, throwing, catching and shooting.
+Netball is the most popular female sport in the UK, with over 100,000 affiliated members and at least 1.4 million women and girls playing netball every week.
+Netball is a fast, skillful team sport based on running, jumping, throwing, catching and shooting.

 Netball caters for all ages and abilities and can range from the social game to the highly competitive leagues.
 Staffordshire has many netball opportunities for both juniors and adults.
 Many primary schools are involved with the adapted game for 9 -11 years, High Five Netball.
 The county hosts a High Five Netball festival, it also hosts national school tournaments for secondary school girls and there is a successful junior county league and many adult leagues within Staffordshire.